LifeReady - Academics - McDonogh School

 The LifeReady competencies represent capabilities students will need in life as well as fields of research, study, and practice relevant to our world.

-With each compentency, we have developed “I can” statements—descriptors that indicate the knowledge and skill that students will develop when learning through a variety of methods.
+With each competency, we have developed “I can” statements—descriptors that indicate the knowledge and skill that students will develop when learning through a variety of methods.
 The statements represent a core group of broad skills that tend to cut across many disciplines.
 For example, the Creative and Critical Thinking statement, “I can reason with evidence,” is just as much at home in mathematics as it is in history, English, or visual art.
 As teachers design lessons, units, and whole courses, they often add more “I can” statements assuring that they incorporate life-ready abilities McDonogh develops in each student.

 "I Can" Statements